RESCOURCE GUIDES & TRANSCRIPTS

 PUERTO RICANS IN THE VIETNAM WAR

-In the show, the fictional character Lieutenant Horacio Méndez, Alexa and Beni’s distant cousin, is a former U. S. Marine born and raised in Guayama, Puerto Rico.
+In the show, the fictional character Lieutenant Horacio Méndez, Alexa and Beni’s distant cousin, is a former US soldier, born and raised in Guayama, Puerto Rico.
 Horacio served as a helicopter pilot during the Vietnam War.
-He went M.I.A. in 1970.
+He was declared missing-in-action in 1970.

 In real life, a barometer is an instrument that measures atmospheric pressure for weather forecasting.
 The earliest barometers date back to the seventeenth century.
 The Bronze Barometer in Timestorm is based on an aneroid barometer invented in 1844 by Lucien Vidie.